 Soundslice makes it easy for students to loop sections of your lessons; just drag across the notation and it’s looped.
 With that in mind, you don’t need to say, or perform, things multiple times — unless there’s a good reason.

-Soundslice lets you associate multiple recordings with a score, and your students can toggle between them.
+Soundslice lets you associate multiple recordings with a slice, and your students can toggle between them.
 This is a killer feature — take advantage of it!

 Some examples of how you might use it: